nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `view` command.
+   1. Prerequisites: List all persons using the `view P/` command.
 Multiple persons in the list.

    1. Test case: `delete P/John`<br>
       Expected: Player named "John" is deleted.